Science and Math Showcase

 The Health Professions Advising Office assist students across campus who are interested in pursuing health professions after they graduate.
 During this session, you'll learn about how students can best prepare for a successful career in the medical field and which resources are available to you as you navigate prerequisites and applications for pre-professional schools.

-This presentation will be facilitated by Dr. Thomas Mast, Lecturer in the Department of Biological Sciences and Health Professional Advising Coordinator.
+This presentation will be facilitated by Dr. Doug Pace, Associate Professor in the Department of Biological Sciences and Health Professional Advising Coordinator.

 First-Time, First-Year (FTFY) Student Panel